 It is very easy to lose sight of your target audience when creating an email using old school mentality.
-Remember what I said in my previous blog, “How Do I Create Engaging Content for my Small Business:” you can think of content as “the special meal you are creating for your target audience.”
+You can think of content as “the special meal you are creating for your target audience.”

 Remember to educate your visitors and address their pain points.
 This will naturally move them further along the buyer’s journey.

 It's logical when you think about it: if you're only beginning to search for a solution to your problem, you don't want a hard sales pitch.
 At this stage, you will want to have helpful, informative content that educates you about your problem, provides a range of possible solutions, and creates trust with your brand.

 Sending out an email batch is not just a way to attract potential sales and clients, it's also an active experiment each and every time.